Research

 Casting and Coating on Impermeable Media

-The PTFP group conducts experimental and numerical studies that lead to a predictive model for the processing limits of relatively high viscosity non-Newtonian fluids.
+The HARRiS group conducts experimental and numerical studies that lead to a predictive model for the processing limits of relatively high viscosity non-Newtonian fluids.
 We have developed a semi-empirical model to predict the processing limits to manufacture defect-free thin films, from such comlex solutions.
 These studies will transition the field from a trial-and-error approach to cast or coat high quality polymer thin films.
 With this work optimal processing speeds for scaled fabrication of high quality polymer thin films can be determined a priori, saving time and money.
 Furthermore, the R2R-PS, allows for simultaneously capturing the dynamic wetting line and the contact angle, during the casting/coating process.
 This imaging capability allows for a deeper understanding of the origins of defects and the mechanisms by which bubble pinch-off occurs during the manufacture of thin films.
 Results from this work helps to better understand moving and forming interfaces that lead to bubbles during polymer thin film manufacture.

 coating-window2